Regulating the Way the Beverage Industry Sells and Promotes Sugar Laden Products

 Data and Research

-Time and again, state and local media published stories - often on the front page - about our research findings, including calls from local residents in support of policy reforms.
+Time and again, state and local media published stories - often on the front page - about our research findings, including calls from local residents to support of policy reforms.

-We helped residents all over California enact groundbreaking local policies, including soda taxes in Berkeley, Oakland, and San Francisco.
+We helped residents all over California enact groundbreaking local policies, including soda taxes in Berkeley, Oakland, San Francisco, and Albany.

 We helped form coalitions of hundreds of health organizations, community organizations, unions, and local governments, all of whom supported the state legislation regulating the beverage industry.